Our Early Learning Programs

 Our specialist Physical Education teacher, Mr Jon Stubbs gives all students in Years 1-6 access to 1 hour of scheduled lessons, and an additional 1 hour of organised sport for students in years 1-6.
 Students enjoy sports days including the annual athletics carnival, an interschool lightning carnival for Year 4 – 6 students covering winter team sports, a swimming carnival held in Term 1 and tennis and cricket invitational competitions later in the school year.
 More...

 Information and Communication Technology (ICT)

-Our students have access to a range of technology through classroom computers, electronic whiteboards, an automated Library Resource Centre and an ICT laboratory.
-Children are taught computing skills through the implementation of a skills development checklist, designed to facilitate the application of computing skills across all learning areas, in particular English, Society and Environment and T&E. Through a Digital Technologies Acceptable User Agreement, all students use technology appropriately as an information source.
+Our students have access to a range of technology through classroom computers & devices, electronic whiteboards and an automated Library Resource Centre.
+Children are taught computing skills through the implementation of a skills development checklist, designed to facilitate the application of computing skills across all learning areas, in particular English, HaSS and T&E. Through a Digital Technologies Acceptable User Agreement, all students use technology appropriately as an information source.
 In recent years, our students have used technology to design advertisements, created a newspaper, produced their graduation book, explored digital photography and produced stop motion animations.

-Our school has a well regarded Performing Arts program managed by Mrs Linda Arnold.
-Performances feature at school assemblies, an annual Year 6 Musical Production, special ceremonies and concerts, and in visits to various community groups and competitions.
-Children are taught to read music by learning the recorder from Year 4.
+Our school has a well regarded Performing Arts program managed by Mrs Jennifer Fine.
+Performances feature at school assemblies, performances, special ceremonies and concerts, and in visits to various community groups and competitions.
+Children are currently taught to read music via the recorder from Year 4.